 Because according to Guidant Financial small business owners reported a significant 15 percent increase in challenges with recruiting and retaining employees.

 So, is there anything that small business can do to hire good people and keep them in the business?
 Yes, there is.

-What you then look for is how closely the strengths, talents and experience of the candidate align with that job description.
+You identify the strengths, talents and experience of the candidate and align with that job description.
 In other words, as part of the process of hiring right, you are determining the extent to which a candidate is the person you are looking for.

 You’re also looking for weasel wording like “participated in”, “in association with” or “familiar with” which can clue you in to the fact that the candidate might not have the experience they claim to have.

 And of course you have to check the references.
 Learn to ask the referee the questions that will support or expose their claims in their references.